Fateh Jung Shah: Children

-He had three sons Sri Chautaria Khadga Bikram Shah (Khadga Babusaheb) who was killed with him at Kot Massacre.
-Other two are Guru Prasad Shah and Guna Bahadur Shah.
+He had three sons including Sri Chautaria Khadga Bikram Shah (Khadga Babusaheb) who was killed with him at the September 1846 Kot Massacre.
+The other two were Guru Prasad Shah and Guna Bahadur Shah.

+Siblings

+His 4 brothers were Colonel Sri Chautaria Guru Prasad Shah, Rajguru Ram Krishna Bahadur Shah, Captain Sardar Bir Bahadur Shah and Colonel Sri Chautaria Rana Sher Shah.
+His sister was Hiranya Garbha Devi.

 Death

 He was killed in Kot Massacre at the courtyard of Hanuman Dhoka Palace on 14 September 1846.